 Loving Like Jesus

-It helps me as well to understand that the love Jesus is talking about doesn’t mean affection.
+It helps me to understand that the love Jesus is talking about doesn’t always mean affection or feelings of love.
 It doesn’t mean letting others continue to hurt us.

 He wants us to put strong, protective boundaries into place.
 He wants us to find people to help us heal through the hurt.
 Jesus wants us to feel safe and secure.